Win outside your creative comfort zone: Digital Brand Strategies in 2020

 Give away prizes to people who tag you in their posts making them at home.
 Encourage tagging competitions for friends to challenge other friends to create frozen hot chocolate bites.

-Place FROZEN HOT CHOCOLATE BITE carts out to the streets of Arizona.
+Give FROZEN HOT CHOCOLATE BITE ice trays out in Arizona.

 Get your viral buzz on.